paritytech/polkadot-sdk-docs/SCRIPT.md

 - every x blocks, we want to get the top `x` wanna-be validators based on approval-stake, to the best of our abilities.
 - write tests for this as well.

 But, before going any further,  we should acknowledge that this is broken in different ways.

 * We need to add reserves, and make funds not transferrable.
 	* A test can demonstrate this.
-* It is not Sybil irresistant + Scalable.
+* It is not Sybil resistent + Scalable.

 The full answer should be here: https://forum.polkadot.network/t/tellling-the-story-of-the-game-theory-behind-frame-pallets/2282/12?u=kianenigma